San Fran Tourists Are Frightened by the Progressive Quality of Life

-A recent report from the Public Policy Institute of California claims that abandoning quality of life laws has not affected crime rates but it’s not true.
+A recent report from the Public Policy Institute of California claims that abandoning quality of life laws has not affected crime rates.
+But it’s not true.
 The Institute is funded by numerous leftist philanthropy groups including Tom Steyer, the uber-left California Endowment, and the leftist James Irvine Foundation.
 They buy these results.

 The truth is homelessness is rampant, every street has filth and, out of 153 blocks surveyed, 96 blocks were found to have human feces.